-My name is Ingrid Hein and I am the owner, creator and teacher of The Kids’ Country Club, a beautiful Reggio Emilia inspired and nature based eco-friendly preschool!
+My name is Ingrid Hein and I am the owner, creator and teacher of The Kids’ Country Club, a beautiful Reggio Emilia inspired and nature based eco-friendly nature school!

-I believe in giving children the best preschool learning experience possible, which includes a loving environment, picnics in the woods, yummy organic snacks and giving the children many opportunities to connect with nature and learn about all the different wonders it has to offer.
+I believe in giving children the best early learning experience possible, which includes a nurturing environment, a loving teacher, adventures in the woods, and giving the children many opportunities to connect with nature and learn about all the different wonders it has to offer.

 Everything about The Kids’ Country Club has been created with the utmost thought, love and attention to detail.
 I enjoy planning and implementing a rich inviting environment both indoors and outdoors, setting the stage for joyful learning and encouraging each child to sparkle with self-confidence.

 I received my ECE Diploma with honors from Mount Royal University and began my career at The Alberta Children’s Hospital, teaching little ones in the hospital’s specialized preschool program.
 Each year my passion for working with children and their families continues to grow.
 I truly love and enjoy being with and teaching young children.
 My mission is to spark their love of learning and to inspire a deep appreciation for the natural world!